Dawson Middle School Electives Catalog

 DESIGN LAB 6

-Students in the sixth-grade design lab will continue to build upon their understanding of the Dawson Design Process and how it can be applied to high-quality learning games for Early Childhood students.
-Students will learn to develop and test innovative game ideas through our iteration cycle, exploring the many steps involved in game creation.
-Students will enjoy prototyping, play-testing, 2D and 3D design, incorporating feedback, and more!
+Students continue to build upon their understanding of the Dawson Design Process and how it is applied to high-quality learning games for Early Childhood students.
+Students will develop and test innovative ideas through our iteration cycle, exploring the many steps involved in game creation.
+Students will enjoy prototyping, play-testing, 2D and 3D design, incorporating feedback, and more.
 This is a semester-long course.

 FINE ART PHOTOGRAPHY 6

-Students will focus on creating dynamic imagery through digital photography and Adobe Photoshop.
+Students will create dynamic imagery through digital photography and Adobe Photoshop.
 The course begins with a discussion of how to compose and create images that produce what we refer to as “The Wow Factor”.
 Each student creates a portfolio of traditional and manipulated art with an emphasis on visual impact and creative style.
-Students then refine their technical skills involving camera operation and learn an efficient workflow within Adobe Photoshop that includes individualized advanced instruction.
+Students refine their technical skills involving camera operation and learn an efficient workflow within Adobe Photoshop that includes individualized advanced instruction.
 This is a semester-long course.

-This course is designed to provide students with a survey of the musical field and modern music composition technology.
+This course provides students with a survey of the musical field and modern music composition technology.
 It prepares them for composing and recording original music by introducing music theory and production.
 They will use various music technologies, including music notation software, midi controllers, music workstations, and music production software.
-This class will focus on writing original works and learning the fundamentals of music.
+This class focuses on writing original works and learning the fundamentals of music.
 This is a semester-long course.

 Students can show off their creativity, imagination, and writing skills by creating their very own show!
 As an ensemble, they will select a series of monologues, scenes, and songs for a unique theater revue, a type of popular theatrical entertainment that combines acting, music, and dance!
 This is a semester-long course.

-This course will help students explore different mediums, grow their artistic skill set, and navigate creative ideas through a Project-Based Learning lens.
-More than just an art display on a gallery wall, students will develop quality work that is beautiful and can inspire change. by investigating artists, artistic movements, the Elements of Art, and design.
-In-class discussions will give students the skills needed to express the message behind their works of art.
+This course helps students explore different mediums, grow their artistic skill set, and navigate creative ideas through a Project-Based Learning lens.
+Students will develop quality work that is beautiful and can inspire change by investigating artists, artistic movements, the Elements of Art, and design.
+In-class discussions allow students to express the message behind their works of art.
 Self-reflection and developmental growth are some of the key components of this class, right alongside fun.
 This is a semester-long course.

 Section I Electives: 7th/8th Grade (Students Select One Elective From Section I)